“We spent $200M in the past 2 years. $200M!…We spent 2/3 of the cash…

 What was truly surprising was that the way in which the company registered the scale of its spend was all too human — its reaction seemed not all that different from the archetype of some fiscally irresponsible millennial unable to anticipate that his credit card would max out so quickly.

 Predictably, what followed this rude awakening was a severe retrenchment plan; two-thirds of the staff was to be laid off, and other major cuts were also in order.
+Indeed, it’s plausible that the company found itself in a precarious cash flow situation, and felt compelled to undertake such measures.

-Fab, once valued at $1 Billion, was poised to be an eCommerce behemoth and its investors’ crown jewel.
 Less than two years after that fateful meeting in Fab’s conference room, the company was sold to an Irish manufacturing company reportedly for $15 Million.

 And yet this wasn’t the only time the subject of burn rates became a talking point; only three years ago, ballooning burn rates across the tech landscape galvanized some of the most influential VCs to come out and voice their anxieties about tech’s burning problem.